JetBrains/compose-multiplatform-ios-android-template/README.md

 3. Choose your virtual device and click **Run**:

    <img src="readme_images/run_on_android.png" height="60px">

    <img src="readme_images/android_app_running.png" height="200px">

 <details>
   <summary>Alternatively, use Gradle</summary>

-To install an Android application on a real device Android device or an emulator, run `./gradlew installDebug` in the terminal.
+To install an Android application on a real Android device or an emulator, run `./gradlew installDebug` in the terminal.

 </details>